Be the first to get Free Digital Marketing Resources + Insights

 Fundraiser Best Practices

 Video content is incredibly effective at communicating your mission and evoking emotions.
 Use this to your advantage and create compelling videos to be shown as part of your YouTube Giving fundraiser.
 Types of videos you can create could be centered around awareness, education, impact, and/or appreciation.
-If you’re looking for ideas or inspiration check out charity: water, UNICEF, or Save the Children on YouTube.
+If you’re looking for ideas or inspiration for youtube videos to enhance fundraising, check out Charity Water, UNICEF, or Save the Children on YouTube.

 Tap into your network or consider influencer marketing strategies.
 If someone in your community has a large following on YouTube, consider partnering with them to support your nonprofit.
 If you don’t have anyone in your community as a potential partner, looking into influencer marketing could work for you.
 Reach out to creators that you feel embody the same values as your nonprofit, or one with the same audience you are looking to target.